peter88213/apptk/README.md

 - Abstract base classes for plugins.
 - Widgets, e.g folding frame, tooltips, labeled entries, rich text box.

+---

+**Note**

+This library was used for [novelibre](https://github.com/peter88213/novelibre) version 4.15 and 4.16.
+It is now deprecated.
+Advanced versions of the MVC classes are now included with *novelibre* 4.17+.

+---

 ## Requirements

 - [Python](https://www.python.org) version 3.6+.